Keto Cobb Salad Recipe (Ready In 15 Minutes)

 All you need to make this keto cobb salad recipe are:

 First, boil the eggs in boiling water.
 Next, grill the chicken breast on a grill or BBQ until cooked through.
-Fry the bacon on a frying pan until crispy.
+Fry the bacon in a frying pan until crispy.

 Set aside the cooked bacon and chicken on a plate to cool.

 Cool the boiled eggs in cold water.
-Then peel and chopped in quarters.
+Then peel and chop them in quarters.